El misterio de Huracán Ramírez

 El misterio de Huracán Ramírez (The Mystery of Hurricane Ramirez) is a 1962 black-and-white Mexican luchador film directed and co-written by Joselito Rodríguez.
 The film is a sequel to Rodríguez's 1952 film Huracán Ramírez, with David Silva reprising his role as Fernando Torres.
 Other returning cast members include Tonina Jackson, Carmelita González, Titina Romay and Freddy Fernández.
 Pepe Romay joins the cast as Fernando's son Pancho, and Daniel García makes his film début as Huracán Ramírez, replacing Spanish-born wrestler Eduardo Bonada, who would make only a cameo appearance.

 Plot

-The film continues the story of Fernando Torres, now seemingly retired from lucha libre, having sold his former identity to a rival luchador.
+The film continues the story of Fernando Torres, now seemingly retired from professional wrestling, having sold his former identity to a rival.
 The new Huracán has proved himself to be a savvy businessman, running his own wrestling arena.
 The lives of Huracán and the Torres family are soon threatened however, by a local gangster known as El Príncipe (Carlos Agosti), who will stop at nothing until he discovers the true identity of Huracán Ramírez.